 Incomplete Application or Missing Documents

 An incomplete application is another major cause for refusal.
-If any required documents are missing or if fees are not paid, the immigration authorities will return the application without processing it.
-It’s essential to ensure that all required documents are submitted along with your application.
+If you miss any required documents or fail to pay the fees, the immigration authorities will return your application without processing it.
+You must submit all required documents along with your application.

 For a complete application, you will need proof of acceptance from a Canadian educational institution, a valid passport, and proof of funds.
 Additionally, some applicants may need to undergo a medical exam or submit a Custodian Declaration form if they are minors.
 If any document is missing, be sure to address the issue before submitting your application.